polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/pallet-design/randomness.md

 ---
-title: Implement a randomness function inside a pallet
+title: Implement randomness
-slug: /how-to-guides/v3/pallet-design/randomness
+description:
 keywords:
   - pallet design
   - intermediate
   - runtime
   - randomness
-version: '3.0'
-section: how to guides
-category: pallet design
 ---

-[Randomness](/v3/runtime/randomness) is used in computer programs for many applications.
+[Randomness](/main-docs/build/randomness/) is used in computer programs for many applications.
 For example, gaming applications, NFT creation, and selecting block authors all require a degree of randomness.

 True randomness is hard to come by in deterministic computers.
 This is particularly true in the context of a blockchain, when all the nodes in the network must agree on the state of the chain.
 FRAME provides runtime engineers with a source of randomness, using the [Randomness trait](/rustdocs/latest/frame_support/traits/trait.Randomness.html).